Jobhdez/core/README.md

 # zettapy
-`Zettapy` is a small toy compiler for the core of imperative languages (i.e., loops, if statements, variables, assignment).
-Currently, it compiles assignment, integer arithmetic, if statements, and while loops to a low level ast; the low level ast consists of the x86 instructions but the instructions do not adhere to the x86 rule that arguments cannot be both stack locations.
-Tuples and simple functions are also compiled to a low level ast.
+`Zettapy` is a small toy compiler for the core of imperative languages.
+It compiles Python syntax although it is not really Python3.

 ## State of the compiler
 It lowers if statements, while loops, assignment, basic arithmetic, tuples, and high level functions to a low level ast whose instructions are explicit x86-64 instructions.